LOOF-sys/Discord-Voice-Patcher/README.md

 - Run the tool when you launch discord and it will automatically patch your discord process
 - This tool is intended for people who want to make their discord stereo and increase base volume of discord to remove any limits of the volume (program does that by default), it also removes the high pass filter and changes your audio encoder to CELT
 - BetterDiscord voice plugins don't work on this node version, this is because discord removed it in newer nodes which this was built for
+- **(Usage on "Loud list")** This alone most likely will not suffice for being undetected, so, integrate this with a bypass (there is a billion that work)

 ## Can this be made permanet?
 - Yes and soon I will add an auto-patcher to automatically do it for you